 General authority for public agencies to engage in state-level lobbying is found in RCW 42.17A.635(3).
 However, that authority is also restricted in the sense that unless agencies are granted specific authorization elsewhere in statute, they must restrict their publicly supported lobbying activities to providing information or communicating on matters pertaining to official agency business or advocating the official position or interests of the agency.
 Furthermore, agencies must limit their communication to direct communication with elected officials or officer or employee of any agency (indirect or grassroots lobbying is not allowed).

-Agencies may not use public resources to support or oppose an effort to get an initiative before the legislature, nor lobby for passage or defeat of initiatives once they are before the legislature.
+Agencies may not use public resources to support or oppose an effort to get an initiative before the Legislature, but may lobby for passage or defeat of initiatives once they are before the Legislature.

 Gifts and Entertainment